-Unfortunately like all appliances, a crockpot will eventually need to be cleaned.
-Learn how to clean a crock pot insert and base using the easy steps below.
+Unfortunately, a crockpot will eventually need to be cleaned like all appliances.
+Clean a crock pot insert and base using the easy steps below.

 Thankfully, this process is quick and easy.
-In just a few minutes, your Crock Pot will be good as new!
-So, whether you’re using your cooker for the first time or you’ve had it for years, keep reading to learn how to clean it properly.
+Your Crock Pot will be as good as new in just a few minutes!
+So, whether you’re using your cooker for the first time or you’ve had it for years, please keep reading to learn how to clean it properly.

 What is A Crock Pot?